anandrajendran121991/labour-period-tracker/notes.md

 - No build tools or setup are required, making it easier for reviewers to test the solution directly in the browser.
 - Tailwind CSS provides a fast and clean way to style the interface without additional configuration.

-If I had the freedom to expand the project, I would have chosen **React** as the frontend framework to provide a more structured interface with better state management and modular components.
+If I had the freedom to expand the project, I would have chosen **React** as the frontend library to provide a more structured interface with better state management and modular components.
 I would integrate **S3 client upload** functionality to store uploaded files securely, use **Laravel** as the backend API server for processing shifts, and return the analyzed data to the React frontend.
 The entire solution would be containerized with **Docker** services for easy deployment, and authentication would be handled with **Auth0** to protect sensitive routes and data.

 Additionally, I used **generative AI** to create the README and notes based on my own prompts, which helped structure my thoughts and ensure clarity in the documentation.